tiliado/nuvolaplayer/doc/pages/apps/guidelines.md

    keep entrance barrier for contributors as low as possible.
  * Finally, ``git push``.
  * *Optionally*, you can remove remote repository: `git remote remove gh-USER/BRANCH`

-### Releases

-  * Create a Github issue "Make release X.Y" and assing it to @fenryxo when ready for a new release, but don't increase version fields in metadata.
-  * Don't hesitate to release often.
-Packages of service integration script are lightweight with a typical build time a few seconds thanks to [fpm](https://github.com/jordansissel/fpm).
-  * Users will love you if you release a fix as soon as possible.

 Coding Style